 In order for the cause of leaky gut to be removed, it must first be detected.
 Factors to consider are drugs such as NSAIDs, alcohol, caffeine, allergy-provoking foods, Candida overgrowth or dysbiosis.
 Any improvement in intestinal health is unlikely while these are still present.

-Meanwhile it is essential to provide the gut with an ample supply of the nutrients needed for good health and repair such as vitamin A, zinc, glutamine, essential fatty acids, antioxidants, n-acetyl-glucosamine and fibre.
+Meanwhile it is essential to provide the gut with an ample supply of the nutrients needed for good health and repair such as vitamin A, zinc, glutamine, Essential Fatty Acids (EFAs) are fats that must be taken in through the diet as they cannot be made by the body.
+Both omega-3 and…, antioxidants, n-acetyl-glucosamine and Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass….
 There are also several substances which can help improve gut function.
 The presence of friendly bacteria in adequate numbers is crucial in developing and sustaining a healthy gut.
-Probiotic supplements containing a range of bacteria including various Lactobacillus and Bifidus species can help this, especially when given along side FOS (fructooligosaccharides).
+Probiotics are commonly referred to as ‘friendly’ or ‘good’ bacteria.
+They support good health by improving the balance of bacteria within the digestive system…. supplements containing a range of bacteria including various Lactobacillus and Bifidus species can help this, especially when given along side FOS (fructooligosaccharides).
 It is important to ensure good digestion: from proper chewing and adequate levels of stomach acid to sufficient output of digestive enzymes.
 Each of these may be taken as supplements.

-At the same time you should avoid suspected allergens (most probably wheat, gluten and dairy products), sugar, refined carbohydrates, saturated fat and meat ; and have plenty of water, fibre, water and nutrient-dense whole foods.
+At the same time you should avoid suspected allergens (most probably wheat, gluten and dairy products), sugar, refined carbohydrates, Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. and meat ; and have plenty of water, fibre, water and nutrient-dense whole foods.

 To find out more read my book Improve Your Digestion.